argoproj/argo-rollouts/docs/features/specification.md

       containers:
       - name: guestbook
         image: gcr.io/heptio-images/ks-guestbook-demo:0.1
-  # Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
-Defaults to 0 (pod will be considered available as soon as it is ready)
+  # Minimum number of seconds for which a newly created pod should be ready without any of its
+  # container crashing, for it to be considered available.
+  # Defaults to 0 (pod will be considered available as soon as it is ready)
   minReadySeconds: 30
   # The number of old ReplicaSets to retain.
-If unspecified, will retain 10 old ReplicaSets
+  # Defaults to 10
   revisionHistoryLimit: 3
-  # Indiciates if the rollout is paused
+  # Pause allows a user to manually pause a rollout at any time.
+A rollout will not advance through
+  # its steps while it is manually paused, but HPA auto-scaling will still occur.
-  paused: false
+  paused: true
-  # The maximum time in seconds for a rollout to make progress before it is considered to be failed.
-Argo Rollouts will continue to process failed rollouts and a condition with a ProgressDeadlineExceeded reason will be surfaced in the rollout status.
-Note that progress will not be estimated during the time a rollout is paused.
-Defaults to 600s.
+  # The maximum time in seconds in which a rollout must make progress during an update, before it is
+  # considered to be failed.
+Argo Rollouts will continue to process failed rollouts and a condition
+  # with a ProgressDeadlineExceeded reason will be surfaced in the rollout status.
+Note that
+  # progress will not be estimated during the time a rollout is paused.
+  # Defaults to 600s
   progressDeadlineSeconds: 600
+  # UTC timestamp in which a Rollout should sequentially restart all of its pods.
+Used by the
+  # `kubectl argo rollouts restart ROLLOUT` command.
+The controller will ensure all pods have a
+  # creationTimestamp greater than or equal to this value.
+  restartAt: "2020-03-30T21:19:35Z"
-  # Field to specify the strategy to run
+  # Deployment strategy to use during updates
   strategy:
     blueGreen:
       # Name of the service that the rollout modifies as the active service.
       activeService: active-service
-      # Pre-promotion analysis run
+      # Pre-promotion analysis run which performs analysis before the service cutover. +optional
       prePromotionAnalysis:
         templates:
         - templateName: success-rate